 Students gain the knowledge and skills to increase their chances of passing the EPA Universal Certification exam.
 MTTI has an impressive pass rate, too.
-Graduates can also earn their licenses as RI Gas Technician and/or RI Oil Burner Technician.
+Graduates can also earn their licenses as RI Gas Technicians and/or RI Oil Burner Technicians.

 Scholarships are available for qualified students.
 Examples include the PTAC Crew Scholarship and Heritage PHCE Scholarship.